 “This is something we in the modern era have never encountered.
 The closest comparison we have is the Spanish flu back in 1918.
 That came back.”

 I'm going to attend or host a family gathering.
 Should I get tested?

 Not everyone needs a test, the CDC advised.
-It also emphasized the safest way to observe Thanksgiving this year is to stay at home and celebrate with people in your household rather than travel to see extended family.
+It also emphasized the safest way to observe the holidays this year is to stay at home and celebrate with people in your household rather than travel to see extended family.

 The CDC recommends a test if:

 - you have had close contact — within 6 feet for a total of 15 minutes or more — with someone with confirmed COVID-19.